janssen-io/janssen-io.github.io/_drafts/2020-12-13-Plugin-architecture-in-fsharp.md

 - I like that the compiler helps out
 - Looks a bit out of place (no interface elsewhere in the app)

+## Import side notes
+- Make sure to add --self-contained=false when publishing a single file application!

 ## Comments
 _Wish to comment?
 You can add a comment to this post by sending me a [pull request](https://github.com/janssen-io/janssen-io.github.io#readme)._